Japan pump price reaches ¥150 yen for first time in 7 months | The Japan Times

 Pump prices rose in 45 of the nation’s 47 prefectures.
 Wakayama and Tottori marked the highest increases, at ¥2.60.
 Prices stayed flat in Kochi and dropped ¥0.40 in Saga.

-Crude oil prices have been rising as tensions between Washington and Tehran flared up after a U.S. airstrike killed the head of Iran’s Islamic Revolutionary Guard Corps’ Quds Force last week.
+Crude oil prices have been rising as tensions between Washington and Tehran flared, after a U.S. airstrike killed the head of Iran’s Islamic Revolutionary Guard Corps’ Quds Force last week.

 Retail prices of regular gasoline “will remain on an upward trend” next week, said an official at the Oil Information Center, which conducts the price survey for the government agency.